-Depending on the role you are doing within school, then several checks will have been carried out including a digital check of your online profile and certification from the Disclosure and Barring Service (DBS).
+Depending on the role you have within school, several checks will have been carried out including a digital check of your online profile and certification from the Disclosure and Barring Service (DBS).
 The details of these checks are kept on the school's Single Central Record (SCR) and audited regularly.
-Staff are expected to inform their employer should they be investigated in any other aspect of the lives or arrested.
+Staff are expected to inform their employer should they be investigated in any other aspect of their lives or arrested.